 Soaking the sore toe in warm water for 15 minutes 2 to 3 times each day will reduce the swelling.

-Make sure your child is wearing shoes that have a wider toe box, so they won’t press on the toenail.
-Have your child walk around in sandals or go barefoot as much as possible in order to prevent pressure on the ingrown toenail until it fully heals.
+Make sure your child is wearing shoes that have a rounder toe-box, so they won’t press on the toenail.
+Have your child walk around in sandals or go barefoot as much as possible around the house in order to prevent pressure on the ingrown toenail until it fully heals.

 Please get rid of any pointed or tight shoes that might put pressure in your child’s toenail.
 After the cuticle has healed, cut the toenails straight across, leaving the corners visible.